Grants to NYC-based ensembles and presenters for artist-generated projects.

 The Board of Directors of Chamber Music America has made diversity, inclusion, and equity a primary focus of the organization’s work.
 Through the panel review process, CMA hopes to arrive at a final slate of grantees that is representative of the field in terms of race, gender and musical style.
 Read CMA’s Commitment to Diversity, Inclusion, and Equity.

-All activities must take place within the boroughs of New York City between January 1, 2023 and December 31, 2023.
-Applicants and, if applicable, their primary collaborators (presenters, ensembles, composers) may be part of only one Artistic Projects application per grant period.
+All activities must take place within the boroughs of New York City between January 1, 2024 and December 31, 2024.
+Applicants and their primary collaborators (if applicable: presenters, ensembles, composers) may be part of only one Artistic Projects application per grant period.